Ulukbek Maripov: Premiership

 The ruling coalition chose Maripov as the candidate for Prime Minister.
 The government composition was announced on February 2, approved by Parliament on February 3 and was sworn in on the same day.
 On assuming the role of prime minister, Maripov reduced the size of the Kyrgyz Cabinet, with a reduction in the number of executive bodies to 16 from their previous number of 22.
 Immediately after his appointment, he headed to the Eurasian Intergovernmental Council (EIC) in Almaty, where he held meetings with Russian Prime Minister Mikhail Mishustin, Belarusian Prime Minister Roman Golovchenko and Armenian Premier Nikol Pashinyan.
 Following the 2021 Kyrgyzstan–Tajikistan conflict, he announced that the Batken Region, where the border conflict took place, will receive a special status.

 Cabinet Chairman

 On 5 May, President Sadyr Japarov signed the order appointing Maripov as Chairman of the Cabinet of Ministers.
 He was replaced by Akylbek Japarov as acting chairman on 12 October.

 After the premiership

-Since 25 January 2022 Ulukbek Maripov is ambassador of Kyrgystan to the Saudi Arabia.
+Since 25 January 2022 Ulukbek Maripov is ambassador of Kyrgyzstan to the Saudi Arabia.
 On 25 November 2022 he was appointed as ambassador of Kyrgyzstan to Bahrain and Egypt.